-The glass may become sooty with use, even if the fireplace is lit with dry wood with a moisture content of 15 - 20%.
+The glass may be come sooty with use, even if the insert is lit with dry wood with a moisture content of 15 - 20%.
 Regular cleaning with dry paper is usually sufficient to keep it clean.
 If the soot has been on the glass for a prolonged period, use a cleaning agent or a special soot removal agent to remove it.
 Such agents can be purchased from regular hardware stores or from your local stove dealer.
 Never use cleaning agents that contain abrasives or that are corrosive to printed or painted glass.
 These can damage the glass/paint.
 Do not use cleaning products containing sodium hydroxide because of their corrosive effect on sealing strips.

-When emptying the ash-pan, ensure that there are no glowing embers.
+When the ash level in the ash box has reached the square holes, empty the ash box.
+When emptying the ash box, ensure that there are no glowing embers.
+Lift the grate and fold it back (see the illustration).
+The ash-pan can then be lifted straight up.
 The ash must be stored in a fireproof container with a lid for at least one week before being disposed of.
+The grate and other cast iron components can be cleaned using a wirebrush.